fallen-icarus/cardano-swaps/README.md

 Some of these features are explained further in the [Discussion section](<#Discussion & FAQ>) below

 ## Specification

 ### Personal Contracts
-In order for users to maintain full delegation control of their assets, it is required for user assets to be kept siloed.
-The reason for this is that, on Cardano, all ADA at an address is either delegated entirely or not at all (atomic delegation is not possible).
-So for a user to maintain delegation control of their assets, only that user's assets should be at the address he/she is using.

-A cardano address is made up of both a payment credential and a staking credential.
-As long as the staking credential is unique to that user, full delegation control over the address is maintained.
-With this in mind, every user is given the same spending script to use for the address' payment credential and are required to use their own staking credential (either a pubkey or a staking script).
-To force the use of a staking credential, the DEX is designed such that it is not possible to mint a beacon token (discussed later) to an address without a staking credential.
+Cardano addresses are made up of both a payment credential and a staking credential.
+As long as the staking credential is unique to that user, delegation control over the address is maintained.
+Cardano-swaps leverages this duality by giving users addresses that are composed of the same spending scripts (per swap pair) and unique staking credentials.
+The spending credential is implemented in a way that gives the staking credential authority over all owner related actions, besides the actual swap execution.

+:note: To force the use of a staking credential, it is not possible to mint a beacon token to an address without a staking credential.

 ### Minting and Using Beacon Tokens
-Upon reading how all users have their own DEX addresses, it is natural to ask how potential "swappers" can find all available swaps and the information needed to remotely swap with them.
-The answer is to use beacon tokens.

-Using [Koios](https://api.koios.rest/#overview) or [Blockfrost](https://docs.blockfrost.io/) apis, it is possible to find all addresses that contain a specific native token.
-Once you have the address, you can then use Koios or Blockfrost again to get all utxos locked at those addresses.
+Beacon Tokens are used to tag `cardano-swaps` addresses so they are readily queryable via an off-chain API, such as Koios or Blockfrost.
+It is relatively straightforward to find all addresses that contain a specific native token.
+Here are some examples:

 | Task | Koios Api | Blockfrost Api |
 |--|--|--|
 | Addresses with a beacon | [api](https://api.koios.rest/#get-/asset_address_list) | [api](https://docs.blockfrost.io/#tag/Cardano-Assets/paths/~1assets~1%7Basset%7D~1addresses/get)|
 | UTxOs at the address | [api](https://api.koios.rest/#post-/address_info) | [api](https://docs.blockfrost.io/#tag/Cardano-Addresses/paths/~1addresses~1%7Baddress%7D~1utxos/get)|

-The utxos api also returns which utxos contain reference scripts.
-This is how users can remotely execute swap contracts.
+The UTxO query also returns which UTxOs contain reference scripts, allowing users execute their swaps.

 Technically, all native tokens can be used as beacons like this but this feature is usually not the intended one.
-The name *Beacon Token* refers to any native token whose only purpose is to act as a beacon.
+The name *Beacon Token* refers to any native token whose only purpose is to act as a tag/beacon.

 #### Beacon Tokens with Cardano-Swaps
-Every trading pair gets its own DEX spending script.
+Every trading pair gets its own spending script.
 This is accomplished with the help of an extra parameter.
 Here is the data type of that extra parameter:

 ``` Haskell
 data SwapConfig = SwapConfig